Yuri Verkoshansky and the Soviets likely have the earliest claim to having invented something akin to velocity based training in the 1950s.

 Download: WL Analysis Android ↗︎ or on iOS ↗︎

-Price: Free version available with basic features, $14.99 one-time payment for advanced features and more video storage in app.
+Price: Free version available with basic features and limited sets, $14.99 one-time payment for ongoing use and more video storage in app.

 Equipment: Smartphone, tripod or stable object for phone placement.